 Yes this is another guide that we have written in response to other websites offering misleading and poorly researched information about carry-on luggage.
+We have gathered a list of only the best hard shell carry-on luggage.
 We have taken the time to carefully research this topic and we are excited to share what we found with you.
 If you are interested, take a look at what luggage we own.

 If you are familiar with our website, you will already know that we take the security of our luggage very seriously.
 We work in the industry and we see everyday what your (and our) luggage goes through once you hand it over to the airline.
 If you are not aware of the risks to your luggage, we encourage you to visit our main page and take a look.

 But how does all this apply carry-on luggage?
 Well, it does not really apply as long as your carry-on luggage remains carry-on and with you.
 Many airlines are getting very strict about enforcing their carry-on size and weight restrictions.
 This is resulting in many unsuspecting travellers having to check their carry-on bags during the check-in process.